-The Apostolic Constitution changed all that, distributing the psalter over the seven days of the week and giving precedence to Sundays over all feasts except those ranked Double of the Second Class and higher.
+St. Pius X’s Apostolic Constitution changed all that, distributing the psalter over the seven days of the week and giving precedence to Sundays over all feasts except those ranked Double of the Second Class and higher.
 The result was a far more balanced liturgy, one based on the riches of liturgical tradition.
-It remained in use until the initial assault on the liturgy by the freemason Annibale Bugnini who tricked Pope Pius XII into accepting the first modernist reforms, paving the way for the New Mass and "Liturgy of the Hours."
+It remained in use until the initial assault on the liturgy by the freemason Annibale Bugnini who tricked Pope Pius XII into accepting the first modernist reforms, paving the way for the New Mass and “Liturgy of the Hours.”

-For an Everlasting Memorial
+For an everlasting memorial

 It is beyond question that the psalms composed under divine inspiration, which are collected in the sacred books, have from the beginning of the Church not only contributed wonderfully to foster the piety of the faithful offering the sacrifice of praise always to God, that is to say, the fruit of lips confessing to his name (Heb 13:15), but have also had a conspicuous part, from custom introduced under the old law, in the sacred liturgy itself and in the divine office.
 Hence, as Basil says, that natural voice of the Church (Homil.
 In Ps.
 I, no. 2,) and the psalmody called by our predecessor Urban VIII (in Divinam psalmodiam) the daughter of her hymnody which is constantly sung before the throne of God and the Lamb, and which, according to Athanasius, teaches the men whose chief care is the divine worship the manner in which God is to be praised and the words in which they are fitly to confess him (Epist.
 Ad Marcellinum in interpret.
 Psalmor no. 10).
-Augustine beautifully says on the subject: “That God may be praised well by man, God himself has praised himself; and since he has been pleased to praise himself man has found the way to praise him (In Psalm.
-Cxliv.
-No. 1).
+Augustine beautifully says on the subject: “That God may be praised well by man, God himself has praised himself; and since he has been pleased to praise himself man has found the way to praise him (In Psalm 144 : 1).

 Besides, there is in the Psalms a certain wonderful power for stimulating zeal in men’s minds for all the virtues.
 For although all our Scripture, both the Old and New, is divinely inspired and useful for doctrine, as it is written, the Book of Psalms, like a paradise containing in itself (the fruits) all the others, gives forth songs, and with them also shows its own songs in psalmody (cantus edit, et proprios insuper cum ipsis inter psallendum exhibet).
 Such are the words of Athanasius (Epist.
 Ad Marcell.
 Op. cit. no. 2), who rightly adds in the same place: “To me it seems that the psalms for him who sings them are as a mirror in which he may contemplate himself and the movements of his soul and, under this influence, recite them” (op. cit. no. 12).
 Hence, Augustine says in his Confessions: “How I wept in hymns and canticles, deeply moved by the voices of your sweetly sounding Church!
 These voices poured into my ears and truth became clear in my heart and then feelings of piety grew warm within me and my tears flowed and it was well with me for them” (book IX, ch.
 6).
 For who can fail to be stirred by the numerous passages of the psalms which proclaim so loudly the immense majesty of God, his ominipotence, his ineffable justice or goodness or clemency, and his other infinite praises?
 Who can fail to be inspired with similar feelings by those thanksgivings for benefits received from God, or by those trustful prayers for benefits desired, or those cries of the penitent soul for its sins?
 Who is not stirred to admiration by the Psalmist as he recounts the acts of divine goodness toward the people of Israel and the whole race of man and when he hands down the picture of Christ the Redeemer lovingly shadowed forth whose voice Augustine heard in all the psalms, praising or mourning, rejoicing in hope or yearning for accomplishment?
 (In Ps.
-Xlii., no. 1).
+42 : 1).